 Calculate your usage - How much power am I using?

-For example, you’re running a 10W light bulb for 5 hours a day, a TV(80W) for 3 hours, a phone charger (10w) for 8 hours, and a fan (125w) for 4 hours.
+For example, you’re running a 10W light bulb for 5 hours a day, a kettle for 15 mins (1800W) a TV(80W) for 3 hours, a phone charger (10w) for 8 hours, a minifridge for 24 hours and a fan (125w) for 4 hours.
 Multiply the watts by the hours and add them all up for a daily estimate.

 10W x 5 hr = 50Wh

 10W x 8 hr = 80Wh